msv-lab/llm-play/README.md

 In on-the-fly mode, the transformation options selected with `-c` are ignored.

-## Partitioning [WIP]
+## Partitioning

-Responses can be grouped into equivalence classes based on a specified binary relation using the command `--partition`.
-The equivalence relation used for partitioning can be customized via the `--relation` option.
+Responses can be grouped into equivalence classes based on a specified binary relation.
+The equivalence relation used for partitioning can be customized via the option `--relation`.
 An equivalence is defined via a builtin function or a shell command.
 The builtin relation `__ID__` checks if two answers are syntactically identical.
-The builtin relation `__TRIMMED_CASE_INSENSITIVE__` weakens this criterion by ignoring trailing whitespaces and is case-insensitive.
+The builtin relation `__TRIMMED_CASE_INSENSITIVE__` ignores trailing whitespaces and is case-insensitive.
 A relation defined via a shell command holds iff the command exits with the zero status code.
 For example, this is to group answers into equivalence classes based on a judgement from the `qwen2.5-7b-instruct` model:

     --relation "llm-play 'Are these two answers equivalent: <answer1>'%%CONDENSED_ESCAPED_DATA1%%'</answer1> and <answer2>'%%CONDENSED_ESCAPED_DATA2%%'</answer2>?' --model qwen2.5-7b-instruct --predicate"

-When performing partitioning, the `--partitioning-mode` needs to be specified:

-- `local-union` computes the transtitive closure of the union of the specified relation and the existing relation across responses associated with the same (model, prompt) pair.
-- `global-union` is the same as `local-union`, but across all responses.
-- `local-intersection` computes the intersection of the specified relation and the existing relation across responses associated with the same (model, prompt) pair.
-- `global-intersection` is the same as `local-intersection`, but across all responses.
-- `local-override` uses only the specified relation, ignoring the existing one, across responses associated with the same (model, prompt) pair.
-- `global-override` is the same as `local-override`, but across all responses.

-For instance, to group responses locally without regard to trailing whitespace or differences in letter case, the following command can be used:
+Paritioning can be performed either locally - for responses associated with the same (model, prompt) pair - using the option  `--partition-locally`, or globally - across all responses - using the option `--partition-globally`.
+For example, this is to partition using a custom relation defined in a Python script:

-    llm-play --partition responses \
+    llm-play --partition-globally data \
-             --partitioning-mode local-union \
-             --relation __TRIMMED_CASE_INSENSITIVE__ \
+             --relation `python custom_equivalence.py %%ESCAPED_DATA_FILE1%% %%ESCAPED_DATA_FILE2%%` \
              --output classes

-When performing global partitioning of locally partitioned data, the option `--partitioning-mode global-override` must be used to obtain consistent equivalent classes.
+When partitioning is performed, the existing equivalence classes are ignored.

-Additionally, the option `-c` can be used to select a predefined relation and a partitioning mode when using the option `--partition`.
+Additionally, the option `-c` can be used to select a predefined relation when using the options `--partition-*`.

-Partitioning is performed on-the-fly during LLM sampling and data transformation.
-The following options are used by default (the options selected with `-c` is ignored):

-    --relation __ID__ --partitioning-mode global-union
+A global partitioning w.r.t. the relation `__ID__` is performed on-the-fly during LLM sampling.

 ## Predicates [WIP]